fbspferraz/AER/README.md

 # AER
-All of the code done for the class of Emerging Network Architetures, at the moment only has:
+All of the code done for the class of Emerging Network Architetures, has:
-+ sender and receiver scripts
++ client script
++ server script
 + movement generator script